denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Introduction

 \figTeaser

-Building upon this previous work~\cite{Ashesh2023-wtf}, we address a key challenge that persisted: noise in microscopy images and its adverse effect on the quality of image splitting predictions.
+Building on this previous work~\cite{Ashesh2023-wtf}, we address a key challenge that persisted: noise in microscopy images and its adverse effect on the quality of image-splitting predictions.
 Recognizing the need for a method capable of handling noisy input images while maintaining the integrity of the semantic splitting task, we introduce a technique that not only builds on the strengths of \muSplit~\cite{Ashesh2023-wtf} but also incorporates unsupervised denoising capabilities, for example as in~\cite{Krull2020-my,Prakash2019-jw,Prakash2020-wr,Prakash2021-dz}.
 Figure~\ref{fig:teaser} outlines the overall approach we are proposing.

-Combined, these ingredients lead to a new method, \denoiSplit.
+Together, these ingredients lead to a new method \denoiSplit.
 It refines the process of image decomposition, ensuring that even under high levels of pixel noises present in the entire body of available training data, the semantic integrity of the semantically split image components (the predictions) is well preserved.
 Additionally, \denoiSplit can assess data uncertainty by sampling from the learned posterior of possible splitting solutions, followed by evaluating the inter-sample variability.
-Additionally, in Section~\ref{sec:our_approach}, we show how to use this possibility to predict the expected error \denoiSplit makes on a given input.
-In supplementary Sec S3, we pen down a concrete pipleline which microscopists can follow to assess the possibility of using our work without making any change to their microscope configuration.
+In Section~\ref{sec:our_approach}, we show how to use this possibility to predict the expected error \denoiSplit makes on a given input.

-In summary, we believe that this work will open new avenues for the efficient and detailed analysis of complex biological samples, for example in the context of fluorescent microscopy.
+In summary, we believe that this work will open new avenues for the efficient and detailed analysis of complex biological samples, for example, in the context of fluorescent microscopy.